 - Add thawed, raw shrimp to skillet.
 Sprinkle with a little salt.
 Stir continuously, cooking for about 4-6 minutes or just until all the shrimp turn completely pink, then transfer shrimp to a prep bowl.

-- Add 2 remaining tbsp of cooking oil to skillet.
+- Add 2 remaining tablespoon of cooking oil to skillet.
 Keep heat at medium high.
 Add garlic and cook for one minute.
 Then add coleslaw mix.
 Stir and cook for 3 minutes.
 Add Hoisin sauce, ginger paste, sesame oil and cooked shrimp.
 Stir to combine then remove from heat.

 - Fill two bowls with the shrimp and cabbage mixture.
 Top with won ton strips and bang bang sauce and serve immediately.